Deffro/statify/README.md

 Before visiting the app, you might want to check the Known Bugs section at the end of the page.

+Since the app uses a lot of requests, does a lot of processing and creates many visualizations, it can take up to 20 seconds to load.

 ## <a href="https://statify-deffro.herokuapp.com/" target="_blank">Click Here to Visit the App</a>
 (if the message "error loading dependencies" appears, it is a known bug and just refresh the page)